apache/mesos/docs/fetcher.md

 - Extract content while downloading when bypassing the cache.
 - Prefetch resources for subsequent tasks.
 This can happen concurrently with running the present task, right after fetching its own resources.

+## Implementation Details
+The [Mesos Fetcher Cache Internals](/documentation/latest/fetcher-cache-internals/) describes how the fetcher cache is implemented.